Kaimuki High School

-Kaimuki High School is a WASC-accredited four-year public high school located in Honolulu, Hawaiʻi, United States.
-Kaimuki High School falls under the jurisdiction of the Hawaii Department of Education.
+Kaimuki High School is a comprehensive four-year, co-educational high school accredited by the Western Association of Schools and Colleges (WASC).
+The school is located in Honolulu, Hawaiʻi, United States, and falls under the jurisdiction of the Hawaii Department of Education.
 It is bordered by the Manoa-Palolo Drainage Canal, Kapiolani Boulevard, Kaimuki Avenue, Crane Park and Date Street.
 It is, as its alma mater states, in view of Diamond Head.
 The campus boasts the sculpture Pueo (owl) by Charles W. Watson.

+Kaimuki High School is one of the six public schools in the Honolulu District.
+As of the 2023-2024 school year, the school has an enrollment of 620 students.